-During a disaster, blackout, accident, or other such serious incidents, your primary power supply can get affected, and your property goes dark.
+During an emergency, power failure or other such serious incidents your primary power supply can be affected which results in a black out at your property.
 It can be hazardous to navigate through the darkness to find a safe exit, which is why you need emergency lights.
-At Quick Connect, we recommend that all residential and commercial properties should have emergency lights.
+All multi dwelling residential and commercial properties must have emergency lights.

 What Are Emergency Lights?

-These are battery-operated lights that can be placed in different areas of a property.
-They offer bright and consistent lighting in cases of emergency like fires, floods, earthquakes, power outages, etc. They are installed within reasonable distance of each other and ensure all egress routes are well-illuminated, so people can vacate the property quickly and reach safety.
+Emergency lights are fixtures that have a battery back-up system as well as standard 240v system.
+When a power failure occurs the battery back system kicks in and allows for illumination in dark areas helping you exit the property safely.
+They are installed within reasonable distance of each other and ensure all egress routes are well-illuminated, so people can vacate the property quickly and reach safety.
 Here are some features of these lights:

-- They’re permanent fixtures, and are mounted at specific locations throughout the property.
+- They’re permanent fixtures, and are mounted at specific locations throughout the common property

 Where Should You Install Emergency Lights?

-According to Building Code of Australia, you need to install emergency lights if you have floor space of over 300m2.
+According to Building Code of Australia, you need to install emergency lights in commercial and multi dwelling residential buildings.
 You also need to take the building class into consideration before you install any form of lighting system.
 A class 1 building won’t require emergency lighting as much as a class 9 building would.
 We always encourage our customers to err on the side of caution and invest in emergency lighting regardless of the code requirements.
 Here are some of the buildings that usually require emergency lighting:

 - Office buildings